Bad (album): Side one

-"Liberian Girl"

-Jackson wrote "Liberian Girl" as early as 1983 and it was originally set to be included on the Jacksons' 1984 album Victory until it was cut.
-Jackson then recorded the song for Bad.
+"Liberian Girl" was originally written and recorded in November 1983 for inclusion on the Jacksons' 1984 album Victory however it didn't make cut.
+Jackson then re-recorded the song for Bad in late 1986.
 Jackson stated in a 1987 interview with Jet magazine, shortly after Bad was released, that the song came up to him while he was busy "playing pinball", then he "went quickly upstairs" to record it to tape, as he had always done with songs he had written.
 It features synthesizer played by Michael Boddicker, who had also played on several songs on Thriller and the charity single "We Are the World".
 David Paich and Steve Porcaro of the band Toto, who had also previously worked on Thriller, provided synthesizer and synthesizer programming respectively.
 The song also features a Swahili chant from South African jazz singer, Letta Mbulu.

-"Just Good Friends"

 "Just Good Friends" is one of the two songs on the album which was not written by Jackson himself.
-It features Stevie Wonder and was written and composed by Terry Britten and Graham Lyle, recorded in 1987.
+Written and composed by Terry Britten and Graham Lyle, It is a duet featuring Stevie Wonder and was recorded on June 18, 1987.
 Wonder had previously worked on Off the Wall with Jackson and Jones, writing "I Can't Help It".
 Wonder also plays the synthesizer solo on the song.

-Michael Jackson returned the compliment to Stevie Wonder in September 1987 by recording "Get It" for Wonder's 1987 Characters album.
+Jackson returned the compliment to Stevie Wonder in September 1987 by recording "Get It" for Wonder's 1987 Characters album.

 Side two

-"Another Part of Me"

-"Another Part of Me" was written by Jackson in 1985 for the 3D science fiction short film Captain EO, directed by Francis Ford Coppola, which was released in 1986.
-"Another Part of Me" could be seen at the end of "Captain EO", as the title character and his crew triumphantly exit and fly off into space.
-Jackson revisited and edited the song in 1986 and it was decided to include it on the Bad album.
+According to John Barnes, "Another Part of Me" was initially developed with Jackson in October 1984 and recorded in early 1985 after it was selected for inclusion on the 3D science fiction short film Captain EO, directed by Francis Ford Coppola, which was released in 1986.
+"Another Part of Me" could be heard at the end of Captain EO, as the title character and his crew triumphantly exit and fly off into space.
+Jackson would then revisit and further develop the song between September 1986 and mid 1987 after it was decided to be included on the Bad album.

-"Man in the Mirror"

 "Man in the Mirror" is also one of the two songs on the Bad album which was not written by Jackson.
-It was written by Siedah Garrett and Glen Ballard in 1987, after Jones invited a group of songwriters to a dinner at his home, asking them to 'write hits' for Jackson's new album.
-Garrett came up with a line about a man looking in the mirror and Ballard came up with the melody; then they recorded a demo within a week.
-The song, along with "I Just Can't Stop Loving You", was recorded in May 1987.
-An excited Garrett called Jones while he was in a meeting, telling him that they had come up with a good song that would be a perfect fit for the album.
+It was written by Siedah Garrett and Glen Ballard in January 1987, after Jones invited a group of songwriters to a dinner at his home, asking them to 'write hits' for Jackson's new album.
+Garrett came up with a line about a man looking in the mirror and Ballard came up with the melody; then they recorded a demo within the week.
+The song, along with "I Just Can't Stop Loving You", was recorded by Jackson between May and June 1987.
+An excited Garrett called Jones while he was in a meeting, telling him that they had come up with a good song that would be a perfect fit.
 At Jackson's request, Ballard and Garrett wrote a longer middle eight and modified the lyrics.
 Jones enlisted the Andraé Crouch choir to record gospel vocals.